The Life Paths Research Center

 She lives on the Cumberland Plateau, in a rural community on the southernmost end of the Appalachian range, with her husband.
 They have two grown children.
 When she’s not working, she enjoys walking her two rescue dogs, renovating her mid-century house, and gardening.

-Her next book, Stronger Than You Think: The Science of Building Unshakeable Resilience, is forthcoming from Penguin Life in Spring 2026.
+Her next book, Stronger Than You Think: Building Lifelong Resilience, is forthcoming from Penguin Life in May 26, 2026.
+Pre-order now!